A taxonomy of categories for relations: Introduction

-Independently, the notion of \emph{gs-monoidal category} was introduced to present a categorical characterisation of \textit{term graphs}~\cite{gadducci1996}, as well as its 2-categorical counterpart suitable to describe term graph \textit{rewriting}~\cite{CorradiniGadducci97}.
+Independently, the notion of \emph{garbage/share monoidal categories} (shortly, gs-monoidal categories) was introduced to present a characterisation of \textit{term graphs}~\cite{gadducci1996}, as well as its 2-categorical counterpart suitable to describe term graph \textit{rewriting}~\cite{CorradiniGadducci97}.
 Their study was pursued in a series of papers (see e.g. \cite{CorradiniGadducci99,CorradiniGadducci99b} among others), including their application to the functorial semantics of relational and partial algebras~\cite{CorradiniGadducci02,FritzGCT23}.

 Another fundamental concept in category theory, which has deep connections with those mentioned above, is the notion of a monad.
 In particular, the Kleisli category associated with a monad provides a framework for understanding generalised morphisms between objects, capturing both the structure of mappings and the effects described by the monad.
 In computer science, Kleisli categories have been widely used to model \textit{computations} and \textit{effects}.
 This connection was first formalised in \cite{Moggi91}, where it was shown how monads provide a rigorous mathematical foundation for these notions.